U.N. deputy Syria envoy hopeful for southwest ceasefire deal

-DAMASCUS A ceasefire deal agreed for southwestern Syria is a positive development that could help prop up the political process aimed at ending the country's six-year war, the U.N.
+DAMASCUS (Reuters) - A ceasefire deal agreed for southwestern Syria is a positive development that could help prop up the political process aimed at ending the country's six-year war, the U.N.
 Deputy Special Envoy for Syria said on Saturday.

 "This is a step in the right direction," Ramzy Ezzeldin Ramzy told reporters in Damascus.